Blog

 Performing a regular data audit can help you keep track of your data — and diagnose potential quality issues.
 Locate all of your existing data, list your input and output data sources, and identify any recurring issues that might impact your data quality.

-Data is only actionable when every stakeholder knows what exactly each datapoint is measuring.
+Data is only actionable when every stakeholder knows what each datapoint is measuring.
 This is only possible when every data point is standardized from the first point of entry.

-For example, you might use a prospect’s local time zone to measure when they took a particular action, rather than GMT, etc. Or you might agree on a certain set of criteria to move each candidate’s record from your CRM to your customer data platform, etc.
+Establish a set of “brand guidelines” for data labeling so every data point is uniform and can be easily used across teams.
+For example, you might use a prospect’s local timezone to measure when they took a particular action, rather than GMT, etc. Or you might agree on a certain set of criteria to move each candidate’s record from your CRM to your customer data platform, etc.

 You should also create a standard operating procedure for data entry, especially if some points are still entered manually.
 Also implement regular process checks into the process so that errors can be resolved before they impact campaign success or the health of your database.